Tate Britain

 • 1955 – Tate Gallery becomes independent of the National Gallery.

-• 2000 – Name changed to Tate Britain with its collection of modern art transferring to the newly opened Tate Modern.
+• 2000 – The name changed to Tate Britain with its collection of modern art transferred to the newly opened Tate Modern.

 Facilities and Accessibility

-Tate Britain is a wheelchair accessible facility, with wheelchairs, scooters and walkers available if required.
+Tate Britain is a wheelchair-accessible facility, with wheelchairs, scooters, and walkers available if required.
 The Manton entrance on Atterbury Street has a ramp down to an entrance with sliding doors.
-This brings you into the lower floor of the gallery and there is a lift which takes you to the main floor galleries.
+This brings you to the lower floor of the gallery and there is a lift which takes you to the main floor galleries.
 Toilets can be found on the lower gallery floor as well as in the foyer of the Clore Gallery.